crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | ------- | ------------ | -------------- |
 | Int  | `null`  | \*           | `--timeout N`  |

 Campaign timeout, in seconds.
 By default it is not time-limited.
+If a value is set, the campaign will stop when the time is exhausted or the `testLimit` is reached, whichever happens first.

 ## `seed`